Enrage to Engage: How Attention Economy Profits From Outrage While Driving Us Crazy

 One of the ways to reclaim our humanity is to resist the filter bubble/echo chamber effect and diversify our digital diet.
-We become your own content curator, take that power away from manipulative algorithms, and form our own judgements.
+We become our own content curator, take that power away from manipulative algorithms, and form our own judgements.
+Some news aggregators like AllSides.com are actively resisting media bias by collecting opinions from across the spectrum.
 “When you suspend your faculty of independent judgement, you suspend consciousness.
 To stop consciousness is to stop life.”
 (Ayn Rand, Fountainhead, 1943).
 Maintain your free will and resist the algorithmic mind control.

 Another hack is to turn it off altogether.
 Many high performers practice deliberate selective ignorance to avoid being influenced by third parties, protect their time and their sanity.
 Jaron Lanier’s advice: “Don’t let your inner troll take control!
 If it happens in a particular situation – avoid the situation.
 Leave the platform.
 Don’t degrade your character”.
 I couldn’t agree more.